dimension-drifter/Food-Classifier/README.md

 # 🍴 Food Classifier

-Welcome to the **Food Classifier**, an AI-powered web app that predicts the category of food from an image!
-This app is hosted on Hugging Face Spaces and leverages state-of-the-art machine learning models for fast and accurate predictions.
+Welcome to the **Food Classifier**, an AI-powered web app that predicts the category of food from 101 different food classes from the Food101 dataset.

 ---